rusiaaman/wcgw/README.md

 # Shell and Coding agent for Claude and other mcp clients

-Empowering AI to code, build and run on your local machine.
+Empowering chat applications to code, build and run on your local machine.

 wcgw is an MCP server with tightly integrated shell and code editing tools.